aimms/documentation/cdm/api.rst

    :param category: specifies the category for which to commit local changes to the current branch of the category in the application database
    :param commitInfoProcedure: specifies an (optional) callback procedure (with default :token:`cdm::CommitInfoProvider`), which will be called to retrieve the commit author and comment to be associated with the commit

+.. js:function::  cdm::CommitElementInCategory(category,setName,elemName,commitInfoProcedure)

+   Commit all data defined over the existing element in the given category.
+If the given set occurs at multiple index positions in a multi-dimensional identifier, only tuple changes will be committed where the tuple element equals the specified element at each of these locations.
+If the existing element occurs in data of multiple categories, you may have to call this function for each category to achieve the desired effect.

+   You can use this function, to perform a partial commit, for instance, when multiple elements have been added to a set, but you only want to commit one of these elements, and its associated data additions.
+See also the corresponding utility functions to empty, rollback, and clone and rollback data changes for a specific element.

+   :param category: specifies the category for which to commit all data for all identifiers in the category.
+   :param setName: specifies the set for which to commit all data for the existing element
+   :param elemName: specifies the element name of the existing element
+   :param commitInfoProcedure: specifies an (optional) callback procedure (with default :token:`cdm::CommitInfoProvider`), which will be called to retrieve the commit author and comment to be associated with the commit

 .. js:function::  cdm::RollbackChanges(category)

    Reset the actual values of all identifiers in the given category, back to the values stored in the :token:`CommittedIdentifiers` in the :token:`CDMRuntime` library for the given category.